Skip to main content

 Other colors in-between – typically yellows and greens – represent the middle-ground, where yellow is warmer and green is cooler.

-Eyetracking website heatmap from Wikipedia
+Eye tracking heatmap from Wikipedia

-Heatmaps are often used to finetune user experience design by helping UX teams understand what is and isn’t working.
+Heatmaps are often used to fine-tune user experience design by helping UX teams understand what is and isn’t working.

-So that might mean identifying things like:
+That might mean identifying things like:

 • Core navigation that’s being missed